 PRECAUTIONS: Before using peginterferon alfa-2b, tell your doctor or pharmacist if you are allergic to it; or to polyethylene glycol (PEG); or to other interferons; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, psychiatric conditions (such as depression), history of drug/alcohol abuse, thyroid disease, diabetes, eye problems, inflammation of the bowels (such as colitis), pancreatitis, high blood triglyceride levels.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, mental/mood disorders (such as depression), history of drug/alcohol abuse, thyroid disease, diabetes, eye problems, inflammation of the bowels (such as colitis), pancreatitis, high blood triglyceride levels.

 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.